 The situations are too many to describe, though I try to cover the wheelchair aspects in the rest of the blog.
 Just seek peace and quiet wherever possible, pace and rest and get help wherever you can.
 Some places have quiet rooms that are available if you are having sensory overload.

 Safety and security while out and about alone: Consider an Apple Watch or something similar.
 If you have an iPhone or can get one, and can get an Apple watch I consider it a safety feature when I am out on my own.
 It has an SOS button that calls emergancy services and brings them to your location.
 If you fall while wearing one and don’t shut it off, it will call emergancy services to your location for that too.
-You can put people into “emergancy contacts” and if either of these things happen it will tell those contacts and give them your location too.
+You can put people in your contacts list into “emergancy contacts” and if either of these things happen it will tell those contacts and give them your location too until you say to stop sharing location.
 You have a period to cancel the button/fall call if it was a mistake.

 One of the other things it does is monitor activity.
 What I did was put in a very low activity “goal” that was at the edge of my envelope.
 When the watch tells me I am “meeting my exercise goal” I know I a doing too much and need to rest the rest of the day.
 You can also monitor your heart rate for activity monitoring.